mne-tools/mne-lsl/doc/resources/pylsl.rst

     the appropriate number of samples.
 A numpy buffer must be order='C'.

-If a :class:`~numpy.ndarray` is used as ``dest_obj``, the memory re-allocation step described above is skipped, yielding better performance than ``mne_lsl.lsl`` at the constant of code complexity as the user is now responsible for the memory management.
+If a :class:`~numpy.ndarray` is used as ``dest_obj``, the memory re-allocation step described above is skipped, yielding better performance than ``mne_lsl.lsl`` at the cost of code complexity as the user is now responsible for the memory management.

 .. note::